shanewow/WaitFor.js/README.md

 ### Installation ###
-1. Download WaitFor.js file and place in your js directory.
+Step 1.
+Download WaitFor.js file and place in your js directory.

-2. Inlude it in your html file using the following code:
+Step 2.
+Inlude it in your html file using the following code:
 ```html
 <script src="js/WaitFor.js"></script>
 ```

-3. Insert `WaitFor.these(classNames, initMethod)` at the beginning of your code and the `WaitFor.ready(className)` at the end.
+Step 3.
+Insert `WaitFor.these(classNames, initMethod)` at the beginning of each dependant class.

+Step 4.
+Insert `WaitFor.ready(className)` at the end of each class that other classes depend on.

 And your done.